niall-m/Udemy/graphQL_react/notes.md

 - making too many requests with heavily nested stuff
 - over-fetching data

 GraphQL seeks to address these issues with its own queries.
 GraphQL can serve as a proxy of sorts, to fetch data from multiple sources and ship a response back to user.
+A thin abstraction layer over the business logic of the app.

 - using express, express-graphql, graphql
     - GraphQL-express is the reference implementation of GraphQL